neondatabase/website/content/docs/introduction/usage-metrics.md

 | Scale      | 50 GiB     |
 | Enterprise | Larger sizes |

-Extra storage is available with the [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans.
+Extra storage is available with the [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans:
-- On the Launch plan, extra storage is billed for in units of 2 GiB at $3.5 each.
+- On the Launch plan, extra storage is billed for in units of 2 GiB at $3.5 each
-- On the Scale plan, extra storage is billed for in units of 10 GiB at $15 each.
+- On the Scale plan, extra storage is billed for in units of 10 GiB at $15 each

 ### Storage details